jamessoni/linear_solvers_library/Documentation.md

     row_position: 0 1 3 6
     col_index: 0 0 1 0 1 2

-Forward and back substitution to solve LUx = b, where U is the upper triangular with units on the diagonal and L is the lower triangular. void fsubstitution(T* b, T* y);
+Forward and backward substitutions to solve LUx = b, where U is the upper triangular with units on the diagonal and L is the lower triangular. void fsubstitution(T* b, T* y);
 void bsubstitution(T* y, T* x);